 Amazon Athena should be used to run ad-hoc queries on Amazon S3 data sets using ANSI SQL.
 It can process structured, unstructured, and semi-structured data formats.
 It can also be integrated with BI tools or SQL clients using JDBC, or with QuickSight for easy visualizations.

 It is recommended to use Amazon Redshift on large sets of structured data.
 It is scalable enough that even if new nodes are added to the cluster, it can be easily accommodated with few configuration changes.
 Because it contains a number of replicas, even if any node is down, it interacts with other nodes and rebuilds the drive.
 Redshift can be integrated with Tableau, Informatica, Microstrategy, Pentaho, SAS, and other BI Tools.
 It can be used for log analysis, clickstream events, and real-time data sets.

 Amazon Redshift requires a cluster to set itself up.
 A significant amount of time is required to prepare and set up the cluster.
 Once the cluster is ready to use, we need to load data into the tables.
 This also comes with a lag time depending on the amount of data being loaded.
-In comparison, Athena is free from all such dependencies as it does not need infrastructure at all; it just creates its own external tables on top of Amazon S3 data sets.
+In comparison, Amazon Athena is free from all such dependencies as it does not need infrastructure at all; it just creates its own external tables on top of Amazon S3 data sets.

 Partitioning is important for reducing cost and improving performance.
-With Athena, partitioning limits the scope of data to be scanned.
+With Amazon Athena, partitioning limits the scope of data to be scanned.
 We can partition by any key, and usually we implement a multi-level partitioning scheme, for example, Street+Area+State+Country.
 The number of partitions in Athena is restricted to 20,000 per table.

 Amazo Redshift has distribution keys that are defined while loading the data in the server.
 It is very important to properly define distribution keys as they may have further consequences and impact on performances.